Gelibra/wapp/README.md

 To run the app locally:

-1. Clone this repository and open the solution in Visual Studio Code.
+1. Clone this repository and open the solution in your preferred IDE.

    ```bash
    git clone git@github.com:Gelibra/wapp.git